Dynamic Interest Rate Model

 User Interaction Functions

-Description: Calculates the current borrow rate per year, with updated vertex multiplier applied.
+Description: Calculates the current borrow rate per second with updated vertex multiplier applied, predicting what the rate will be after the next adjustment.

 Function signature: